openwebdocs/owd-website/pages/content/reports/2023/index.md

 - All interoperable APIs unrelated to HTML and SVG are documented.
 - All interoperable HTML APIs, not part of the DOM (that is, everything in the HTML spec that is not an `HTML*Element` property or method), are documented.

-The [mdn-gaps](https://dontcallmedom.github.io/mdn-gaps/) tool created by Dominique Hazaël-Massieu has been very helpful for this project and future work will be to document the missing properties of HTML*Element interfaces and to ensure the documentation quality of all interoperable web platform features.
+The [mdn-gaps](https://dontcallmedom.github.io/mdn-gaps/) tool created by Dominique Hazaël-Massieux has been very helpful for this project and future work will be to document the missing properties of HTML*Element interfaces and to ensure the documentation quality of all interoperable web platform features.

 ### Convert all XMLHttpRequest examples to fetch()